 The Workforce Alliance of South Central Kansas (WA), in partnership with the Kansas Department of Commerce, implemented a stay-at-work/return-to-work program, called RETAINWORKS, Retaining Employment and Talent after Injury/Illness Network.
-The project began on June 3, 2019, with a pilot program for Butler County employers or residents through the Butler Workforce Center in El Dorado, in partnership with Ascension Via Christi (AVC).
-It has recently been expanded to cover residents of Cowley, Harper, Kingman, Sedgwick, and Sumner.
+The project began on June 3, 2019, with a pilot program for Butler County employers or residents through the Butler Workforce Center in El Dorado, in partnership with Ascension Via Christi (AVC), and has expanded to cover all of Kansas.

-The goal is to assist individuals who become ill or injured to remain in the labor force, which benefits the individual, their family, employers, and the economy.
-The program also aims to reduce long-term work absences among project participants, and lessen the need for individuals to seek Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) benefits.
+The goal is to assist individuals who become ill or injured to remain in the labor force, benefitting the individual, their family, employers, and the economy.
+The program also aims to reduce long-term work absences among project participants and lessen the need for individuals to seek Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) benefits.

 For more information on how to participate in RETAINWORKS, contact the Nurse Navigator, Megan Schmidt (email@example.com), or Program Navigator, Jodi Hearn (firstname.lastname@example.org).
 You can also call 316-771-6800.